open-telemetry/opentelemetry-operator/docs/api.md

-AutoscalerBehaviorSpec configures the scaling behavior of the target
+AutoscalerBehaviorSpec configures the scaling behavior of the target.

 <table>
     <thead>